Top Six Beaches in Broome You Need to Visit in 2025

 You can read more about the tides in Broome on my post sharing Curious Observations from Living in Broome.

-Gantheaume Beach is a favourite for early morning walks on long stretches of firm sand.
+Gantheaume Beach is a favourite of mine for early morning walks on long, firm stretches of sand.
 It is also another popular sunset spot – the most popular after Cable Beach!
+This is another beach in Broome where you can drive 4WDs (or even some 2WDs!) onto the sand to watch the sun go down on another day.

-How to Get to Roebuck Bay:
+How to Get Access Roebuck Bay:

 The easiest way to access this spot with stairs leading down to the beach is off Port Drive, Minyirr.
 Look for a little sign near the Hovercraft entrance saying “Beach Access”.